JanHerca/urantiapedia/output/wikijs/en/article/William_S_Sadler_Jr/Appendices_to_Study_of_the_Master_Universe/Appendix_16.md

 > <a id="s35_2"></a>[UB 12:1.14](/en/The_Urantia_Book/12#p1_14) Between the superuniverses and the Primary Space Level there is a quiet zone that averages around 400,000 light-years in width.
 >
-> (ibid) Around one-half million light-years from the periphery of the superuniverses, there is a zone of energy activity that grows in ". . . intensity for over 25 million light years."
+> (ibid) Around one-half million light-years from the periphery of the superuniverses, there is a zone of energy activity that grows in “. . . intensity for over 25 million light years.”
 This is all in the first outer space level.

 If this zone _increases_ in intensity for over 25 million light-years, then it is logical to deduce that it decreases in intensity for another 25 million light-years.
 This means that the transverse diameter of the first outer space level is on the order of 50 million light-years.